My Website

 The core of the website was built using a PHP framework, CodeIgniter.
 It's lightweight, easy to use and most importantly, in a programming language I'm familiar with (PHP).

 The first design had too much white space.
 Nothing eye catching, nothing to leave an impression.
 I had an idea to use an abstract layout to show my projects.
-Basically, thumbnails are shown in a grid-type fashion, but instead of having each cell the same width and height, each thumbnail image keeps its original aspect ratio to destroy the uniform look.
+Basically, keeping that grid-type fashion, but instead of having each cell having the same sizing, each one keeps its original aspect ratio via the image size to break up the uniform look.

 After leaving the website alone for several months I suddenly had an idea for a new design.
 Given that this website isn't large or complicated, I also decided to use a new framework, Remix.

 Of course, with more projects means more space taken and inevitably scrolling.
-A cool new thing I learned was sticky content, awesome!
-This allows me to keep the left column stuck on the page while allowing the right column to scroll.
+A cool new thing I learned was sticky content.
+Sticky content allows elements to stay visible all the time even while scrolling.
+Awsome!
+I used this tech to keep the left column stuck on the page while allowing the right column to scroll.
 This way I can show my name and external links while being able to showcase as many projects as I'd like.

 The right column contains thumbnails for each project.
-To make more projects visible at once, the max-height is capped while the width is fluid.
+To make more projects visible within the viewport, the max-height is capped while the width is fluid.
 To spice up the design and user-interaction, upon hovering or clicking, the thumbnail is expanded to show the full image.